Previous Post: Day 1 – Hartley Bay Marina to The Elbow

 It had rained a bit overnight and the tarp was wet when we crawled out of the tent around 6:45 along with the just-appearing sun.
 However, the tarp had done its job and the fly and tent were dry as we stuffed everything back into their compression sacs for the day.
 By 9 we were finally on the water, having dallied a bit in the early morning sunshine with our cups of coffee on the flat rock point to the side of the campsite.

 This day would involve a bit of history, the part of the French River story dealing with lumbering and fishing.
 Just 1 kilometer down from CS 624 was the only portage of the day, a 240-meter carry around Dalles Rapids.

 As we neared the rapids we came upon the rusting boiler of one of the tugboats that used to pull the log booms down river to the rapids and towards the sawmills of French River Village another kilometer or so downriver.

 In the image below you can see a canoe and the portage sign to the right of the boiler which gives the point its current name.

 And then the Dalles Rapids.
-In my thoughts was a painting of the chute done by the English landscape painter John Elliott Woolford in the early 1820’s.
-He was traveling down the river at the time with the then-Governor-General of the British North American colonies, the Earl of Dalhousie.
+In my thoughts was a painting of the chute done by the English landscape painter John Elliott Woolford in the early 1820s.
+He was travelling down the river with the then-Governor-General of the British North American colonies, the Earl of Dalhousie.
 This was sixty years before the main channel of the French became the outlet for timber floated down from upriver.
 Given his watercolour, it promised to be a dramatic sight!